pyratemp

 pyratemp consists of a single python-file, which you can directly copy into some directory where import can find it, e.g. the same directory as your other code.

-Please don't hesitate to send me a mail if you find any bugs, have any questions, comments, suggestions etc.!
+Please don't hesitate to contact me if you find any bugs, have any questions, comments, suggestions etc.!
 It would also be nice to drop me a note if you are simply using pyratemp.